Building a Compiler from Scratch

 | Error codes | 41 with human-readable messages |

-| Test coverage | Integration tests against disassembler output |
+| Test coverage | Golden-file regression suite + runtime acceptance tests |

 Verification Strategy